bl1231/bilbomd-worker/README.md

 ## Version History

+- 1.14.5 (6/5/2025)
+  - Reduce BullMQ lockDuration and adjust long-running steps to periodically update BullMQ to keep the lock alive.
+This will hopefully help with job recovery when a worker crashes and we need to restart services.
 - 1.14.4 (6/3/2025)
   - Fix bug in `pdb2crd.py` with HETATM not getting replaced with ATOM
 - 1.14.3 (6/2/2025)